monstercameron/Zerver/docs/architecture.md

 ### Effects and Policies

 - `types.Effect` captures desired I/O (HTTP, DB, file).
 Each effect carries a slot token telling the executor where to stash results in the context.
 - Retry, timeout, backoff, and idempotency fields live alongside effect definitions.
+The default `Executor.defaultEffectHandler` is deliberately trivial; applications provide a real handler during `Server.init`.
 - TODOs in `types.zig` note future support for streaming responses and RFC-aligned method extensibility.
+Until real integrations land, the examples simulate results to showcase orchestration and tracing.

 ---